Or what one learns if one rents a car and it gets a flat tire?

 — Poem and watercolor and gouache by William Eaton

-N.B.: It is perhaps not for nothing that during the time I was working on this poem I stumbled upon a whole book of Ogden Nash’s poetry and stayed up late one night reading, until I was more than blue in the face, prosody like this, from the opening of Nash’s Will Consider Situation:
+N.B.: During the time I was working on this poem I stumbled upon a whole book of Ogden Nash’s poetry and stayed up late one night reading, until I was more than blue in the face, prosody like this, from the opening of Nash’s Will Consider Situation:

 There here are words of radical advice for a young man looking for a job;